nelsonnolasco/tcc1-puc/Fichamento/Lista de Artigos.md

 15. C. Doungsa-ard and V. Chaiwon, "The Software Engineering Position Mapping From Personality Traits," *2020 Joint International Conference on Digital Arts, Media and Technology with ECTI Northern Section Conference on Electrical, Electronics, Computer and Telecommunications Engineering (ECTI DAMT & NCON)*, Pattaya, Thailand, 2020, pp. 194-199, doi: 10.1109/ECTIDAMTNCON48261.2020.9090730. - https://ieeexplore.ieee.org/document/9090730

 16. A. Wang, X. Li and Y. Chen, "The study on competency characteristic of JAVA software engineer of the Internet enterprise," *2015 IEEE International Conference on Industrial Engineering and Engineering Management (IEEM)*, Singapore, 2015, pp. 1865-1868, doi: 10.1109/IEEM.2015.7385971. - https://ieeexplore.ieee.org/document/7385971

+17. - Naur, Peter; Randell, Brian (1969).
+Software Engineering: Report on a conference sponsored by the NATO Science Committee.
+NATO Science Committee.